Secret Server Performance and Sizing Guide

 SSH and RDP Proxying

-Securely tunnels SSH and RDP sessions, enabling controlled access.
-Proxy sessions can be handled by web Servers or DEs, with no inherent capacity difference.
+Secret Server securely tunnels SSH and RDP sessions, enabling controlled access.
+Proxy sessions can be handled by web servers or DEs, with no inherent capacity difference.
 Sessions are assigned round-robin.
 Performance varies by activity and environmental factors.

 -

-- Recommendation: Deploy 5 dedicated web servers (for instance, c5a.2xlarge, 100 MB/s bandwidth).
-Ensure low latency. offload recording to separate nodes.
-Monitor CPU or network metrics.
+- Recommendation: Deploy 5–6 dedicated web servers (for example, c5a.2xlarge, 100 MB/s bandwidth).
+Ensure low latency.
+Offload recording to separate nodes (Session Recording).
+Monitor CPU/network metrics.

 Heavy API Use

-- Performance: A single web node (for instance, m5.large, 2 vCPUs, 8 GB RAM) handles ≈500–1,000 API requests per sec for lightweight calls (for instance, secret retrieval).
-Resource-intensive calls (for instance, bulk updates) reduce throughput by 50–70%.
+Performance: A single web node (for example, m5.large, 2 vCPUs, 8 GB RAM) handles ~500–1,000 API requests/sec for lightweight calls (such as, secret retrieval).
+Resource-intensive calls (for example, bulk updates) reduce throughput by 50–70%.

 Guidance: